 Brewing Science and Technology

-Basically, beer consists of relatively few raw materials and process steps, but we are nevertheless able to brew highly different types of beer, both in terms of alcohol content, colour, bitterness and taste.
+Basically, beer consists of relatively few raw materials and process steps.
+Still, we are nevertheless able to brew highly different types of beer, both in terms of alcohol content, colour, bitterness and taste.

 Graduates from the MSc programme with a specialisation in Brewing Science and Technology obtain the title MSc in Food Science & Technology.
-After an additional internship of at least 6 months, coordinated by SSB, you will obtain the additional title of Diploma Master Brewer (in Danish: Brygmester) from SSB.
+After graduation from the University of Copenhagen, you have the possibility of an additional internship of at least 6 months, coordinated by SSB.
+Having completed the internship you will obtain the additional title of Diploma Master Brewer (in Danish: Brygmester) from SSB.

-- When you have graduated, you can work in a brewery for at least 6 months, and obtain the additional title Diploma Master Brewer (in Danish: Brygmester) from SSB.
+After graduation, you have the possibility of an internship at a brewery for at least 6 months.
+Having completed the internship, you will obtain the additional title of Diploma Master Brewer (in Danish: Brygmester) from SSB.